 - Adult Users (as defined below) may contact us or their Educational Institution, when applicable, at any time as described in Section 13 (Contact Us) to request that we provide for their review, or delete from our records, any PI they have provided about Child Users associated with their Accounts, or to cease collecting PI from those Child Users.
 For information about when we automatically delete PI due to Account cancellation or inactivity, please see Section 10 (Location of Information Processing).

-- If you have access to the Services through a School Account, additional privacy protections apply because your Educational Institution may provide us with student personally identifiable information (Student Data) as defined by the Family Educational Rights and Privacy Act (20 U.S.C. § 1232g) and its implementing regulations (34 CFR Part 99) (collectively, FERPA).
+- If you have access to the Services through a School Account, additional privacy protections apply because your Educational Institution may provide us with student personally identifiable information (Student Data) as defined by the Family Educational Rights and Privacy Act (20 U.S.C. § 1232g) and its implementing regulations (34 CFR Part 99) (collectively, FERPA) and applicable state laws.
 The Educational Institution is responsible for obtaining parental consent and/or ensuring that an exception applies prior to transferring Student Data to the Company, which acts as a third-party vendor school official in this context.

 1. COPPA Safe Harbor